Best USB-C Monitors for Macbooks iMore 2021

 Best for entertainment: BenQ EW3280U Entertainment Monitor

 Equipped with 4K UHD 3840x2160 resolution and 95% DCI-P3 wide color gamut, the BenQ EW3280U Entertainment monitor is built for performance.
-Sharp graphics, bright colors, and an impressive built-in speaker system combine for a fantastic entertainment experience.
+Sharp graphics, bright colors, and an impressive built-in speaker system combine to make this USB-C monitor a fantastic entertainment experience.
 Whether you're gaming, streaming, designing, or editing, this monitor has the visuals and sound you need to get the job done.
 The only downside to this monitor is that the USB-C port does not support charging, so you'll have to charge separately.

 - 4K UHD resolution